markosvarv/The-radio-link-frequency-assignment-problem-RLFA-CSP/README.md

 ### sdi1400017@di.uoa.gr

-In this project I solve the RLFA CSP (Radio Link Frequency Assignment Constraint Satisfaction Problem) using as algorithms FC, MAC and FC-CBJ with a conflict-directed heuristic for variable ordering.
+In this project I solve the RLFA CSP (Radio Link Frequency Assignment Constraint Satisfaction Problem) using the algorithms FC, MAC and FC-CBJ with a conflict-directed heuristic for variable ordering.

 ## Algorithms